uyar/piculet/docs/extract.rst

 >>> from woody import extract

-We will use the following (X)HTML document to illustrate our examples:
+We'll use the following (X)HTML document in our examples:

 .. literalinclude:: matrix.html
    :language: html

-Assuming this file is saved as :file:`matrix.html`, let's get its content:
+Assuming this file is saved as :file:`matrix.html`, let's get the content:

 .. code-block:: python